PearCoding/Ignis/README.md

 Ignis Rodent uses a JSON based flat scene description with instancing.
 Support for shading nodes is planned.
 Image and procedural texture support is available.
 A schema is available at [refs/ignis.schema.json](refs/ignis.schema.json)

-You might use the `scripts/mts2json.py` python script to convert a Mitsuba scene description to our own format.
+You might use the `mts2ig` to convert a Mitsuba scene description to our own format.
 Keep in mind that this feature is very experimental and not all BSDFs work out of the box.

-A Blender plugin and a Radiance scene converter is planned.
+A Blender plugin and a Radiance scene converter are planned.

 ## Tiny tools